carrierfry/pixels-dndbeyond-userscript/README.md

 - Microsoft Edge
 - Vivaldi

+Brave also works, but only after manually enabling the Bluetooth Web API flag.
+You can do so here: `brave://flags/#brave-web-bluetooth-api`!

-⚠️⚠️⚠️ **Safari, Firefox, Brave and Opera are not supported** yet, as they either don't support the Bluetooth Web API yet or disabled it on purpose! ⚠️⚠️⚠️
+⚠️⚠️⚠️ **Safari, Firefox and Opera are not supported** yet, as they either don't support the Bluetooth Web API yet or disabled it on purpose! ⚠️⚠️⚠️

 ## How to use
 1. Install [Tampermonkey](https://www.tampermonkey.net/) into your browser (make sure to use this link, as some browsers block Tampermonkey if it get's added via the chrome web store.
 When you follow this link, you get a button to install Tampermonkey from the respective browser's web store)